The prospect of the euro falling to equal the dollar has returned with a vengeance after the ECB signaled it was willing to extend QE.

 The euro tumbled on Thursday after European Central Bank President Mario Draghi said the bank discussed a further interest rate cut.

 New Zealand's Deputy PM and Finance Minister Bill English discusses the impact of China's slowdown on NZ, and his country's ties with Australia.

-The dollar rose against the yen and the euro on Wednesday.
+The dollar rose against emerging market and commodity-linked currencies on Wednesday.

 Lower Japanese exports are "symptomatic of weakness in global demand," not the yen, says Ray Attrill, co-head of FX strategy at National Australia Bank.

 The euro rose against the dollar on Tuesday, after falling for three straight sessions.

 The recovery in commodity prices and related currencies is still tentative, says Christy Tan, head of markets strategy in Asia at National Australia Bank.

 The euro slipped to a 10-day low against the dollar on Monday, as investors eyed a European Central Bank meeting later in the week.